 It is easy to get down – easy to get lost in the struggles of our world, our country, our community, or our family.
 And when we fall down that rabbit hole, it is often difficult to recognize the positive.
 Take a few minutes today to highlight five things that bring joy to your life.

 As you consider this prompt, ask yourself: “What is it about each of these elements that brings me such happiness?”
 “How specifically do these things make me feel?”
-“How can I keep these five components in the forefront of my life at all times?”
+“How can I keep these five components at the forefront of my life at all times?”

 Day 7 – What are my highs and lows for the week?